JarLowrey/GodotWeapons/README.md

 - setters - `set_fit_collider_to_sprite`, `set_kill_after_time` , `set_kill_on_collide`, `set_kill_travel_dist`, `set_kill_viewport_exit`
 - `setup(gun_fired_from)` - saves the fun, sets parent node, sets pos on gun, sets velocity, that sort of thing.
 Must be called when spawning from a gun (done automatically for consumers, shouldn't have to worry about this unless you are extending the classes).
-- `set_target(target_node, PID_Kp, PID_Ki, PID_Kd)` - sets the node the bullet should track, utilizing its [PID controller](https://en.wikipedia.org/wiki/PID_controller) ([ref1](https://forum.unity3d.com/threads/rigidbody-lookat-torque.146625/), [ref2](https://godotengine.org/qa/14826/having-issues-tracking-an-object-with-a-rigidbody)) for targeting calculations. `PID_Kx` parameters are the gain (scalar) multiplied by different types of angle error (p = proportional/current, i = integral/sum of past d=derivative/speed of change).
+- `set_target(target_node, PID_Kp, PID_Ki, PID_Kd)` - sets the node the bullet should track, utilizing its [PID controller](https://en.wikipedia.org/wiki/PID_controller) ([ref1](https://forum.unity3d.com/threads/rigidbody-lookat-torque.146625/), [ref2](https://godotengine.org/qa/14826/having-issues-tracking-an-object-with-a-rigidbody)) for targeting calculations. `PID_K?` parameters are the gain (scalar) multiplied by different types of angle error (p = proportional/current, i = integral/sum of past d=derivative/speed of change).
 If negative, these values will not set the class variables (will be ignored).

 #### Signals